nightbot/docs/commands/variables/eval.md

 Title: Eval
 */

 The Eval variable is used to evaluate JavaScript code.
-The timeout length of the script execution is 2 seconds.
+The timeout length of the script execution is 1 second.

 ## Usage